gmdsi/GMDSI_notebooks/docs/part2/freyberg_da_prep.md

 pyemu.os_utils.run("mf6",cwd=t_d)
 ```

-# Now for the hard part
+# Now for the hard part: modifying the interface from batch to sequential

+## This is going to be rough...

 First, let's assign cycle numbers to the time-varying parameters and their template files.
 The "cycle" concept is core to squential estimation with PESTPP-DA.
 A cycle can be thought of as a unit of simulation time that we are interested in.
 In the PEST interface, a cycle defines a set of parameters and observations, so you can think of a cycle as a "sub-problem" in the PEST since - PESTPP-DA creates this subproblem under the hood for us.
 For a given cycle, we will "assimilate" all non-zero weighted obsevations in that cycle using the adjustable parameters and states in that cycle.
 If a parameter/observation (and associated input/outputs files) are assigned a cycle value of -1, that means it applies to all cycles.